Table of content

 <button aria-disabled="true">Submit</button>

-- aria-live: indicates that content within an element should be dynamically announced to the screen reader.
-We often use this to inform the user of form errors.
+- aria-live: indicates that content inside an element should be announced to the screen reader as it changes.
+We often use this to notify the user of form errors.

 <div aria-live="polite" id="status-message">